08 Mar Uterus Transplant Success: A Second Birth

 Thus, we are equally (or, perhaps even more) excited to announce the second U.S. birth of a healthy baby, via a transplanted uterus, in late February.
 This was part of Baylor University Medical Center’s ongoing uterine transplant clinical trial – that originally aimed to complete 10 uterus transplants.
 To date, four of the women participating in the trial had to have the transplanted uterus removed, leaving six remaining women with a functioning uterus and the ability to participate in IVF treatment.

 When conducting an innovative trial such as this one, researchers work to find the very best medical professionals in their field to oversee each aspect of the procedure, giving themselves the best chances of producing optimal results.
-In this case, Baylor’s research team reviewed the IVF success rates for top fertility specialists in Texas and beyond, and arrived at the Fertility Center of Dallas’s door to request IVF assistance from Drs.
-Putman and Zhang.
+In this case, Baylor’s research team reviewed the IVF success rates for top fertility specialists in Texas and beyond, and arrived at the Fertility Center of Dallas’s door to request IVF assistance.

 Of course, our doctors jumped at the chance and are now working with the Baylor Medical Center research team to provide exceptional IVF services to each of the women who’ve experienced successful uterine transplants.